cvillanue/ChromaChords/README.md

 ChromaChords is released under the MIT License.
 See LICENSE for more details.

 Contact:
-For questions or feedback, feel free to reach out to us at contact@genresense.io.
+For questions or feedback, feel free to reach out to me: cvillanue25@gmail.com